The Surprising Reasons Different Generations Are Stressed About Money

 Across the globe, women are struggling with what’s known as the gender retirement gap — the gap in retirement preparedness between male and female employees.

-According to a Prudential Finance survey, when looking at individuals between the ages 55 and 75, women have about a third of the income men have set aside for retirement.
+Women tend to have fewer retirement savings than men, largely due to the persisting gender wage gap.
+According to a Prudential Finance survey, women between the ages 55 and 75 have about a third of the income men have set aside for retirement.

 Caregiving benefits can help women employees fulfill both professional & personal duties